Sunday on 'This Week': Sen. Lindsey Graham, Sen. Mazie Hirono, Rep. Jerrold Nadler

 Following this week’s explosive hearings on Judge Brett Kavanaugh, Senate Judiciary Committee Member Sen. Lindsey Graham, R-S.C., Senate Judiciary Committee Member Sen. Mazie Hirono, D-Hawaii, and House Judiciary Committee Ranking Member Rep. Jerrold Nadler, D- N.Y., come exclusively to “This Week” Sunday.

-Plus, the Powerhouse Roundtable debates the week in politics, with Republican Strategist and ABC News Contributor Alex Castellanos, former Communications Director for Sen. Ted Cruz and CNN Contributor Amanda Carpenter, Democratic Strategist and former Clinton Campaign Spokesperson Karen Finney, Associated Press Washington Bureau Chief Julie Pace, and Fox News Political Analyst Juan Williams, author of the new book, “What the Hell Do You Have to Lose?
-Trump's War on Civil Rights.”
+Plus, the Powerhouse Roundtable debates the week in politics, with Republican Strategist and ABC News Contributor Alex Castellanos, former Communications Director for Sen. Ted Cruz and CNN Contributor Amanda Carpenter, Democratic Strategist and former Clinton Campaign Spokesperson Karen Finney and Associated Press Washington Bureau Chief Julie Pace.

 Like “This Week” on Facebook here.
 You can also follow the show on Twitter here.